Gadzhovski/Boolean_Algebra_Post-fix_Notation_Calculator/README.md

 OUTPUT: TRUE
 ```

-## Credits
-Project developed by **Radoslav Gadzhovski** as part of coursework for the University of Greenwich.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.